Faculty & Staff

 The overall goal of my professional practice investigates the quality of nurses work life.
 Incorporated within my program of professional practice and research and scholarly work are my research interests in nursing leadership, nurse and nurse manager roles, nurses' work environments, and the role of educators and administrators in distance education/distributive learning .

-Member, College of Graduate Studies and Research, University of Saskatchewan
+Member, College of Graduate and Postdoctoral Studies, University of Saskatchewan

 Manitoba Centre for Nursing Research, Faculty of Nursing, University of Manitoba.